-The goal of this study and companion papers by Yang et al. [2010, 2011], Zheng et al. [2010b]. and Zhou et al. [2011] is to advance toward an integrated, highly resolved shear velocity (Vs) model of the crust and uppermost mantle beneath China.
-Zhou et al. [2011] focus on Southeast China and Yang et al [2010, 2011] and Zheng et al. [2010b] on western China and Tibet.
+(Vs) model of the crust and uppermost mantle beneath China.
+Zhou et al. (submitted manuscript, 2011) focus on Southeast China, and Yang et al. [2010], Yang et al. (submitted manuscript, 2011), and Zheng et al. [2010b] focus on western China and Tibet.
 The complementary focus of the current paper is the Sino-Korean Craton, northeastern China, the Korean Peninsula, and the Sea of Japan.
-More than 320 seismic stations from Chinese provincial networks in northeastern China and surrounding areas, Japanese F-Net stations [Okada et al., 2004], and IRIS GSN stations are the basis for this study (Fig. 1).
+More than 320 seismic stations from Chinese provincial networks in northeastern China and surrounding areas, Japanese F-Net stations [Okada et al., 2004], and IRIS GSN stations are the basis for this study (Figure 1).
 The resulting station and path coverage that emerges is unprecedented in this region.
 In order to place strong constraints on crustal structure, ambient noise tomography is employed.
-As described below, ambient noise tomography has already been applied in other regions of China (e.g., Tibet), at larger scales (e.g., across all of China) at a lower resolution, or in a part of the study region (e.g., North China Platform, Korean peninsula), but a resulting integrated, high-resolution model of the crust and uppermost mantle of the entire region of study has never before been constructed.
-Such a model is desired to illuminate a set of interconnected tectonic problems that make the Sino-Korean Craton, northeastern China, and the Sea of Japan a particularly fertile area for seismic tomography.
+As described below, ambient noise tomography has already been applied in other regions of China (e.g., Tibet), at larger scales (e.g., across all of China) at a lower resolution, or in a part of the study region (e.g., North China Platform, Korean peninsula), but a resulting integrated, high-resolution model of the crust and uppermost mantle of the entire region of study has never before been